Pre-correct the ‘risky moment’

 Use ‘pre-correction’ before transitions (remind + rehearse expectations)

-Prevent predictable low-level issues by reminding pupils what success looks like before it happens.
+Prevent predictable low-level issues by reminding students what success looks like before it happens.